Daniel Jolliffe: Nearest Costco, Monument or Satellite

 Daniel Jolliffe, Nearest Costco, Monument or Satellite, 2015.

-Jolliffe's 2014-15 kinetic installation, Nearest Costco, Monument or Satellite, deployed networked technology to humourously explore a contemporary sense of place.
+Jolliffe's 2014-15 kinetic installation, Nearest Costco, Monument or Satellite, deployed networked technology to humorously explore a contemporary sense of place.
 The work involved a grouping of sculptures built in fourteen road cases each of which was outfitted with a telescoping mast with a pointing arrow at its terminus.
 Using locative technologies, when interacted with, these units point to the nearest orbiting GPS satellite, Costco store and local monument.
 Jolliffe described the work as a "kind of elaborate joke, but it's a serious one."
 The work was exhibited in Montreal, ISEA Vancouver, at the Museum of Nantes in France.
 The work is a type of machine performance, that produces "choreographed poetic movement" of an array of arrows to convey both information and materiality.

 Room for Walking

 Jolliffe and collaborator, Thecla Schiphorst created Room for Walking in 1999 using interactive technologies that mimic human sight and speech, kinesthetics, and spatial awareness to investigate the meanings of communication.
 Jolliffe's part in the collaboration involved a small wagon-like vehicle that operated like a computer mouse to control a projection of a topographical satellite image.
 The work was described in the Regina Leader-Post newspaper as technological "new nature" where territory can be investigated through traces of the body.